Custom filters — Explanation of the message filter fields

 Forward to shell account

-Forward the email to the /Maildir directory of a shell user.
-This is the same as forwarding to shell_user@servername.dreamhost.com.
-You can control what happens to the email received by the shell user by creating a .forward.postfix file in your user's home directory.
+This forwards the email to the /Maildir directory of a shell user.
+You can then control what happens to the email received by the shell user by creating a .forward.postfix file in your user's home directory.

 "| /home/username/myscript.sh"